solo 401k

 How you can unleash the potential of the Solo 401(k)

-It’s time to hold onto your hats and get ready for some heart-pounding retirement savings excitement.
+It’s time to hold onto your hats and prepare for some heart-pounding retirement savings excitement.
 Up until now, we’ve reviewed the essential nuts and bolts.
 Now it’s time to reveal how you unleash the full potential of your Solo 401(k) through…

 After-tax contributions

-We’ve covered the fact that you can make pre-tax and Roth Solo 401(k) contributions.
-There is another, not widely known, contribution you can make to a Solo 401(k), a non-deductible after-tax contribution.
-DO NOT CONFUSE WITH A ROTH CONTRIBUTION – IT IS NOT A ROTH CONTRIBUTION.
+We’ve covered that you can make contributions as pre-tax and Roth.
+You can make another, not widely known, contribution to a Solo 401(k), a non-deductible after-tax contribution.
+DO NOT CONFUSE IT WITH A ROTH CONTRIBUTION – IT IS NOT A ROTH CONTRIBUTION.

 After-tax contributions, similar to Solo Roth 401(k) contributions, must be included as income on your tax return, but when distributed, come out tax-free as a return of principal.
 All earnings, interest, and dividends grow tax-deferred but are taxed as income at the time of distribution.